-We’ve put together some answers to the most frequently asked questions about coming to KIMS Hospital.
+We’ve put together some answers to the most frequently asked questions about coming to KIMS Hospital and Covid-19.
 We’ll update this page regularly with new content, and you’ll be given all the details you need about coming in for an appointment when we send you your appointment booking information

-We are pleased to advise that both KIMS Hospital and our Medical Centre in Sevenoaks will remain open.
+We are pleased to advise that both KIMS Hospital and our Medical Centre in Sevenoaks are open.
 Please continue to attend your appointments as normal.

 We are currently experiencing a high volume of calls, so we ask that you do not contact the hospital to check if your appointment is still going ahead.
 Should we need to change your appointment, we will contact you in advance.